Is Fecal Incontinence a Sign of Cancer? A Medical Guide to Symptoms and Evaluation

 Anyone can develop fecal incontinence, but certain groups are more likely to experience it:

-There are effective ways to manage and treat fecal incontinence.
+The good news is there are effective ways to manage and treat fecal incontinence.

 Can Cancer Cause Bowel Leakage?